leonardopinto/clean-architecture-example/README.md

 ### WebUI

-This layer is a single page application based on Angular 10 and ASP.NET Core 5.
+This layer is a pplication based on ASP.NET Core 6.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ## License